sourirv/tf-rds-oracle/README.md

-# A terraform module for managing AWS RDS instances for Oracle
+# A terraform module and wrapper shell scripts for managing AWS RDS instances for Oracle

 ## Instructions to provision a MultiAZ instance of RDS for Oracle
 ### Pre-requisites